 Storms like Hurricane Ida, which happened August 26, 2021, belong to a category of hurricanes that intensified just before they reached shores.
 Sources reveal that Hurricane Ida was estimated to be much weaker before reaching regions of hot air and relatively warm water.
-Climate change is the culprit to blame for hot air and water areas, which serve to fuel certain storms and increase their wind strength.
-Any time a hurricane mutates from an estimated Category 1 or Category 2 storm to Category 4 in less than 24 hours, there must be a sufficient physical basis as the cause.
+Climate change may be to blame for hot air and warm surface water areas, which serve to fuel certain storms and increase their wind strength.
+Any time a hurricane mutates from an estimated Category 1 or Category 2 storm to Category 4 in less than 24 hours, differences in weather conditions in separate areas is likely to be the cause.

 How Do Hurricanes Form?

-Hurricanes, also known as tropical cyclones, are the most violent type of storm known to Earth.
+Hurricanes, also known as tropical cyclones, are the most violent type of storm known on Earth.
 Hurricanes are formed as warm air near the ocean’s surface flows upward, allowing for low air pressure areas to develop down near the water’s surface.
 Heat causes air to expand and become less dense.
-As air expands, it floats toward levels above cooler air.
+As air expands, it floats upwards toward cooler air.
 When warm air rises, it leaves areas of relatively low pressure beneath.
-This will cause surrounding air to rush in.
+This forces surrounding air to rush in.
 Surrounding air from regions with higher pressure may fill the space of low pressure.
 This cycle causes some of the rising air to cool and condenses into storm clouds.
-Without warm air and warm water, the preconditions for such a storm to form.
+Warm air and warm surface water are the preconditions for hurricane storm formation.

 There are a few main factors that contribute to the strength of a hurricane.
 The first is the ocean surface temperature.
 Another contributing factor is the amount of moisture in the air, both can add to the amount heat and power in the storm’s cycle.
 The day before Ida struck Louisiana, it was estimated to be at worst a Category 2 storm.
 In less than 24 hours, the anticipated intensity of the storm has redoubled.